 Vacuum belts are meant to break.
 They are rubber and will burn or break if something stops the brush from turning.
 People think that they can run over anything and the roller brush will throw it up inside the vacuum.
 This doesn't always happen.
 Even a coin can stop the roller brush and the belt will snap.
 Larger things like paper and cardboard slow the brush down, which causes the motor shaft to burn through the rubber belt.
 This situation gives off a terrible smell and you end up with a broken belt.

 Sometimes the items make it past the brush roll and up inside the interior of the vacuum.
 This causes a clog in the airways of the vacuum.
 When this happens, the vacuum has to be taken apart and all the passages have to be checked.
-Clogs in canister vacuums can be very expensive, because if the clog can't be removed you have to invest in a new hose.
-A simple way to avoid an expense repair is to remember that a vacuum is meant to suck up dirt and dust - not paper clips, pins, or cardboard.
+Clogs in canister vacuums can be very expensive because if the clog can't be removed you have to invest in a new hose.
+A simple way to avoid an expensive repair is to remember that a vacuum is meant to suck up dirt and dust - not paper clips, pins, or cardboard.